huttongrabiel/Bank/README.md

 and then not being able to sign up.
 Maybe make the sign up if statement in main.cpp a function so that it can be called recursively whenever we run across a username/password combination that does not match

+# Future Ideas for This Project
+* Build a GUI and in doing so, learn react.js
+* User to user transactions, requires encrypting information as is passes between the two

 # Libraries
 * yaml-cpp: [https://github.com/jbeder/yaml-cpp]